Organic electronics: Organic field-effect transistors

 An organic field-effect transistor is a three terminal device (source, drain and gate).
 The charge carriers move between source and drain, and the gate serves to control the path's conductivity.
 There are mainly two types of organic field-effect transistor, based on the semiconducting layer's charge transport, namely p-type (such as dinaphtho[2,3-b:2′,3′-f]thieno[3,2-b]thiophene, DNTT), and n-type (such phenyl C61 butyric acid methyl ester, PCBM).
 Certain organic semiconductors can also present both p-type and n-type (i.e., ambipolar) characteristics.

 Such technology allows for the fabrication of large-area, flexible, low-cost electronics.
 One of the main advantages is that being mainly a low temperature process compared to CMOS, different type of materials can be utilized.
 This makes them in turn great candidates for sensing.

+Organic thermoelectric materials

+As manifested in the Peltier effect, thermoelectic materials generate an electrical current.
+The reverse also applies: an electical current can induce heating.
+Classical thermolectric materials are heavy metalloid semiconductors, such as alloys of tin, bismuth, and tellurium.
+Organic compounds also exhibit thermoelectric properties although their performance is inferior to the aforementioned alloys.